phillarmonic/SyncopateDB/README.md

 ### Joins

 SyncopateDB supports joining related data between entity types.
+In SyncopateDB, joins are non-destructive views made in memory to represent data.
+This means the source entities are never modified by the join operation.

 | Method | Endpoint           | Description                |
 | ------ | ------------------ | -------------------------- |